KirstyMcCann/2025-Sep-18_Rladies_ggplotly_workshop/README.md

 - 📝 Reflection prompts

-- ✨ Features

 🙌 **Credits**

 Developed and maintained by Kirsty McCann for teaching interactive data visualisation in R.
-      - Hands-on workshop style tutorial
-      - Uses {ggplotly} for interactivity
-      - Callout exercises with expandable solutions
-      - Designed for teaching and self-study

 🎉 **Have fun with ggplotly!** 🎉